-- 2 This number of securities is comprised of 8,780,610 shares available at December 31, 2014 for awards under the Omnibus Incentive Plan and Predecessor Plans (as disclosed in the Company's 2014 Annual Report on Form 10-K), less the 2,799,656 of securities to be issued upon exercise included in column (a) in the table above. - 3 Consists of the Omnibus Incentive Plan and Predecessor Plans of Sealed Air Corporation.
-Column (a) includes the following as of December 31, 2014: - 329,188 restricted stock units awarded under the 2012 three-year PSU award.
-This number reflects an assumption that such awards are paid out based upon the achievement below the target level of performance conditions, resulting in an award equal to 76% of the target. - 943,687 restricted stock units awarded under the 2013 three-year PSU award.
-This number reflects an assumption that such awards are paid out based upon the achievement above the target level of performance conditions, resulting in an award equal to 165% of the target. - 476,836 restricted stock units awarded under the 2014 three-year PSU award.
-This number reflects an assumption that such awards are paid out based upon the achievement above the target level of performance conditions, resulting in an award equal to 138% of the target. - 1,500 shares of restricted stock awarded under the Omnibus Incentive Plan and Predecessor Plans but not yet issued as of December 31, 2014. - 791,335 non-vested restricted stock units under the Omnibus Incentive Plan and Predecessor Plans as of December 31, 2014. - 114,525 restricted stock shares and restricted stock units awarded as 2014 SLO awards. - 142,585 deferred stock units held by non-employee directors.
+- 2 This number of securities is comprised of 7,694,739 shares available at December 31, 2015 for awards under the Omnibus Incentive Plan and Predecessor Plans (as disclosed in the Company's 2015 Annual Report on Form 10-K), less the 5,034,615 of securities to be issued upon vesting included in column (a) in the table above. - 3 Consists of the Omnibus Incentive Plan and Predecessor Plans of Sealed Air Corporation.
+Column (a) includes the following as of December 31, 2015: - 1,062,880 performance share units awarded under the 2013 three-year PSU award.
+This number reflects an assumption that such awards are paid out based upon the achievement above the target level of performance conditions, resulting in an award equal to 200% of the target. - 650,490 performance share units awarded under the 2014 three-year PSU award.
+This number reflects an assumption that such awards are paid out based upon the achievement above the target level of performance conditions, resulting in an award equal to 200% of the target. - 1,552,094 performance share units awarded under the Special 2014 three-year PSU award.
+This number reflects an assumption that such awards are paid out based upon the achievement above the target level of performance conditions, resulting in an award equal to 200% of the target. - 224,760 performance share units awarded under the 2015 three-year PSU award.
+This number reflects an assumption that such awards are paid out based upon the achievement at the target level of performance conditions, resulting in an award equal to 100% of the target. - 350,000 performance share units awarded to Jerome A. Peribere as initial equity award which included two awards based on the Company's performance. - 5,777 shares of restricted stock awarded granted but not yet issued as of December 31, 2015. - 882,449 non-vested restricted stock units as of December 31, 2015. - 156,402 restricted stock units unvested SLO awards awarded in 2013 and 2014. - 149,763 deferred stock units held by non-employee directors.

 There is no exercise price for shares or units awarded under the Omnibus Incentive Plan and Predecessor Plans.
-There was no exercise price for deferred stock units credited to the accounts of non-employee directors in 2014.
-As of December 31, 2014, there were 8,780,610 shares available for future awards under the Omnibus Incentive Plan and Predecessor Plans.
+There was no exercise price for deferred stock units credited to the accounts of non-employee directors in 2015.